 But you should know that even though this celestial matter has a greater force to cause the stone R to descend towards T than it has to cause the air surrounding the stone to descend there, it should not have a greater force to push it in front of it from west to east, nor consequently to cause the stone to move faster in that direction than it does the air.
-For consider that there is exactly the same amount of this celestial matter acting on the stone to cause it to descend towards T, and that it uses its full force to that end, as there is terrestrial matter in the composition of the stone's body; also that, inasmuch as there is much more terrestrial matter in the stone than there is in the same amount of air, the stone must be pressed much more strongly than the air in the direction of T. But making the stone turn towards the east, all the celestial matter contained in the circle R acts on it, as well as on the terrestrial parts of the air contained in this circle.
+For consider that there is exactly the same amount of this celestial matter acting on the stone to cause it to descend towards T, and that it uses its full force to that end, as there is terrestrial matter in the composition of the stone's body; also that, inasmuch as there is much more terrestrial matter in the stone turn towards the east, all the celestial matter contained in the circle R acts on it, as well as on the terrestrial parts of the air contained in this circle.
 Thus, there being no more action against it than against the air, the stone should not turn faster than the air in that direction.